Global Experiences

 The University of Florida runs a six-credit study abroad summer program in Thessaloniki, Greece called Health Narratives & Problem Solving for Medical Non-Governmental Organizations.
 Participating in this program helped me strengthen four important skills: open-mindedness throughout projects, understanding patients within the framework of their community, teamwork in an intercultural setting, and adaptability in unfamiliar environments.

-Open-Mindedness in Problem-Solving - A key aspect of the course titled Innovation in Healthcare class I took there was utilizing the Design Thinking Process, a multistep approach that promotes open-mindedness in creating innovative solutions to problems.
+Critical Thinking - A key aspect of the course titled Innovation in Healthcare class I took there was utilizing the Design Thinking Process, a multistep approach that promotes open-mindedness in creating innovative solutions to problems.
 Utilizing this problem solving process has impacted how I problem solve since I began using it.
 For our project, my small group of four students was tasked with developing ideas for Médecins du Monde (Doctors of the World, MDM), an outpatient medical clinic.
 We took several weeks to assess the clinic’s staff and patients in an effort to uncover opportunities for improvement.
 Our group members generated many ideas to improve patient care and ultimately developed a virtual (accessed via QR code) multilingual pamphlets to improve patient-provider communication.
 Because the Design Thinking Process promotes changing the solution throughout, I did not feel restricted to just my initial idea and along the way, my group and I changed our solution so that we could create the most effective product possible.

-Understanding Patients Within Their Community - When shadowing healthcare professionals at MDM I noted that effective patient care combines both medical knowledge and an understanding of the patient’s social history.
+Global & Cultural Engagement - When shadowing healthcare professionals at MDM I noted that effective patient care combines both medical knowledge and an understanding of the patient’s social history.
 The clinic we shadowed in Thessaloniki, Greece is different from other areas in Greece because this region contains a high percent of migrants or asylum seekers.
 Here, I learned how providers adapted their communication strategies to bridge potential language gaps with multiple translators.
 This experience helped me understand how important social history is for healthcare.
 Now, I strive to approach patient interactions with sensitivity and curiosity concerning their past so that I can provide the best quality care.

-Teamwork in an Intercultural Setting - Working with a diverse team of students from different academic backgrounds, strengths, and perspectives was another growth experience.
+Teamwork - Working with a diverse team of students from different academic backgrounds, strengths, and perspectives was another growth experience.
 Each member of my group contributed their unique skills.
 My team strived to communicate clearly so that while navigating our differences, we ensured that everyone’s ideas were heard and valued.
 When we encountered challenges, such as uncertainty about clinic operations or feedback that led us to changing our project, we relied on collaboration and constructive discussions to move forward.
 Specifically, our group avoided making assumptions and instead checked for understanding within the group to promote a clear understanding of each other.
 Through this experience, I gained a stronger ability to communicate effectively, compromise, and appreciate the value of diverse viewpoints in team-based work.

-Adaptability in Unfamiliar Environments - Changing schedules, language barriers, and competing ideas, were factors that led to me needing to remain flexible.
+Self-Development - Changing schedules, language barriers, and competing ideas, were factors that led to me needing to remain flexible.
 One example was when we arrived at the clinic expecting to observe providers but when we arrived, we learned that the staff had a different idea for us - to take a tour of the mobile clinic a few blocks away.
 My group was open to changing plans and excited to tour the mobile clinic.
 In fact, it reinforced the benefits of our virtual pamphlet solution!
 Remaining adaptable and solution-focused in unexpected situations is a skill I will carry forward in my future medical career, where flexibility is essential in dynamic healthcare environments.

 Overall, my time studying abroad in Greece shaped me into a more open-minded, culturally aware, and adaptable problem solver.
 My capacity to work within a team, cultural competency, and flexibility were all enhanced during this project abroad.
 The United States is composed of people from various cultural backgrounds so the skills I learned in Greece will be applicable to providing high quality care in the United States as well.